 Stories which have been published as e-books, as well as commentary on those stories, are available only to patrons.
 (See the Patreon link in the sidebar.)

 … is an alternate-history 1920s adventurer-archaeologist hero in the same vein as Nathan Zachary or Indiana Jones.
 It’s partially an excuse to collect scans of old maps, partially a salve for the tragic dearth of Crimson Skies PC games since the first one, and partially an exercise in writing distinctive characters and vivid descriptions, but it’s all good old-fashioned pulp fun.

-Nathaniel Cannon and the Lost City of Pitu (Commentary)
+Nathaniel Cannon and the Lost City of Pitu (Drafts) (Commentary)

 Nathaniel Cannon and the Secret of the Dutchman’s Cross (Commentary)